 The Company has adopted the Model Code as its code of conduct for securities transactions by Directors.
 The Directors are reminded of their obligations under the required standard of dealings set out in the Model Code on a regular basis.
-Having made specific enquiries to all the Directors, all the Directors have confirmed that they have complied with the Model Code from the Listing Date up to the date of this annual report.
+Having made specific enquiries to all the Directors during the Reporting Period, all the Directors have confirmed that they have complied with the Model Code.

 The Group's senior management and employees who, because of their offices in the Company are likely to possess inside information, have also been requested to comply with the Model Code for securities transactions.
-No incident of non-compliance with the Model Code by such employees was noted by the Company from the Listing Date up to the date of this annual report.
+No incident of non-compliance with the Model Code by such employees was noted by the Company during the Reporting Period.